Team Consulting with America Needs You and Fidelity Investments

 This brought Fidelity and ANY to one of the final phases of their collaboration: testing and training.
 The Fidelity volunteers took care to familiarize the ANY staff with the new WordPress features and processes throughout the project.
 This extra effort ensured that the ANY staff can sustain the changes, navigate the platform, and edit content, formatting, and templates even after the project had wrapped.
 Then, the ANY staff conducted internal user testing and gathered feedback from their colleagues, including leadership.
 Emily previewed the new website in a directors meeting and sent screenshots to the C-Suite, all of whom were thrilled by the updates: “People love the simplicity of it.”

-Look out for the third and final edition of this series where we’ll reveal the final project outcomes and the ANY staff and the Fidelity volunteers’ reflections on the experience.
+Read the third and final edition of this series where we reveal the project outcomes and the ANY staff and the Fidelity volunteers’ reflections on the experience.

 Reach out for more on how Common Impact’s skilled volunteering models and services – including team consulting projects like this – can align your employees’ skills with the needs of social impact organizations!